 6. Nova Scotia Cooking Classes at DesBarres Manor Inn

-With fresh herbs, edible flowers and vegetables in the DesBarres Manor Inn organic gardens and abundant seafood in Chedabucto Bay, summer is a great time for a cooking class in the Manor kitchen.
-Recipient of Nova Scotia’s Cuisine of the Year Award and the Canadian Wine Annual’s Where to Eat & Stay in Atlantic Canada, the DesBarres Manor Inn kitchen has a focus on contemporary Canadian cuisine with an East Coast flair and we’ll share the secrets behind the renowned cuisine in the Manor’s dining room.
+With fresh herbs, edible flowers and vegetables in the DesBarres Manor Inn organic gardens and abundant seafood in Chedabucto Bay, summer is a great time for a cooking class in the Inn’s kitchen.
+Recipient of Nova Scotia’s Cuisine of the Year Award and the Canadian Wine Annual’s Where to Eat & Stay in Atlantic Canada, the DesBarres Manor Inn kitchen has a focus on authentic Eastern Shore food and we’ll share the secrets behind the some of the local dishes we serve in the Inn’s dining room.

 7. Sightseeing on Route 16